Overview

 Say hi.
 Send any message.
 Within ~3 seconds a one-line speech bubble appears next to the face — Siltpoke is alive.

-Siltpoke splices its face onto the left of whatever statusline you already run, and drops its latest critique in a quoted bubble beside the pet's name.
-So the line reads something like:
+Siltpoke splices its face onto the left of whatever statusline you already run (e.g. claude-hud), leaving that untouched.
+The line reads something like:

 /\_/\